elf4j/elf4j-api/README.md

 ## Conventions, defaults, and implementation notes:

-1. Placeholder token: The empty curly braces token `{}` is chosen to be the placeholder for the log message arguments.
+1. Placeholder token: The empty curly braces token `{}` is chosen to be the placeholder for message arguments.
    This is by convention, and does not syntactically appear in the API or SPI.
 Both the API user and the SPI provider must honor such convention.
-If the native logging framework uses different placeholder token(s), the SPI provider must take care of the token conversion.
 2. Immutability: An ELF4J `Logger` instance must be assumed immutable, thus thread-safe, by both the API client and the SPI provider.
 This applies, even and especially, to those instances returned by the fluent-style `Logger.atZzz(...)` methods.
-3. Logger name: To get an ELF4J `Logger` instance, the API user may supply an associated name or class.
-It is up to the SPI provider how to use the passed-in value.
-E.g. the provider may opt to conduct sanitization on the passed-in name for security concerns.
-If the API user ends up passing in `null` or using the no-arg `instance()` method to get a logger, then the name of the logger instance is undefined; the provider may opt to supply a default, e.g. the name of the caller class.
+3. Logger name: To get an ELF4J `Logger` instance, the API user may supply an associated name or class when calling the `Logger.instance(...)` method.
+However, it is up to the SPI provider how to use the passed-in value.
+If the API user ends up passing in `null` or using the no-arg `Logger.instance()` method, then the name of the logger instance is undefined; the provider may opt to supply a default, e.g. the name of the caller class.
 4. Log level: If the API user does not set the log level by using the fluent-style `atLevel(Level level)` method or one of the no-arg shorthand equivalents, then the actual logging behavior is undefined; the SPI provider may opt to supply a default logging level.